jongwooo/dailycoronabot/README.md

 A quick look at the top-level files and directories you'll see in a dailycoronabot project.

     .
-    ├── .github
+    ├── .github/workflows
     ├── node_modules
     ├── .gitignore
+    ├── LICENSE
+    ├── README.md
     ├── bot.js
     ├── config.js
-    ├── LICENSE
-    ├── package.json
-    └── README.md
+    └── package.json

-1.  **`/.github`**: This directory contains settings about Github Actions.
+1.  **`/.github/workflows`**: This directory contains settings about Github Actions.

 2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-3.  **`bot.js`**: This is a file that crawls information about a coronavirus and tweets it.

-4.  **`config.js`**: This file imports environment variables from the GitHub Secrets.

-5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-6.  **`LICENSE`**: dailycoronabot is licensed under the MIT license.
+4.  **`LICENSE`**: dailycoronabot is licensed under the MIT license.

+5.  **`README.md`**: A text file containing useful reference information about your project.

+6.  **`bot.js`**: This is a file that crawls information about a coronavirus and tweets it.

+7.  **`config.js`**: This file imports environment variables from the GitHub Secrets.

-7.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+8.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-8.  **`README.md`**: A text file containing useful reference information about your project.

 ## 📝 License